d12frosted/elpa-mirror/gnu/ement-readme.txt

 ────────────

-  Ement.el is published in [GNU ELPA], so it may be installed in Emacs with the `package-install' command.
+  Ement.el is published in [GNU ELPA], so it may be installed in Emacs with the command `M-x package-install RET ement RET'.
 This is the recommended way to install Ement.el, as it will install the current stable release.

 [GNU ELPA] <http://elpa.gnu.org/>